hauptem/F5-Multisite-Dashboard/README.md

 **Scalability:**
 - Tested with 500+ pools per site on a lab grade VE
 - Tested with 1000+ pool members on a lab grade VE
+- Currently deployed and in operation with various customers on pre-iSeries, iSeries, and rSeries tenants

 **Resource Usage:**
 - ~2MB memory per dashboard instance